ssciwr/sample_flow/backend/README.md

 # CircuitSeq Backend

-A work-in-progress Flask prototype of the backend.
+A work-in-progress Flask REST API prototype of the backend.

 ## Installation